hamishgibbs/mkgen/README.md

 This will parse the files in your project and generate makefile targets for each file.

 `mkgen` creates a default target for each file, allowing you to make targets by their file names.
-For a file named `src/plot.R`, you would call:
+For a file named `src/plot.R`, call:

 ```
 make plot